 A traumatic brain injury (TBI) can cause permanent debilitation and harm to an individual, as well as require tens of thousands of dollars for ongoing treatment.
 If you or a loved one has suffered a brain injury of any sort, it is important that you take legal action before any statutes of limitation expire and prevent you from filing a lawsuit in pursuit of compensation.
 Contact a Charleston brain injury lawyer to learn more.

 Severe brain trauma is more common than many believe.
-According to the Centers for Disease Control, traumatic brain injuries lead to more than 280,000 hospitalizations, 2.2 million emergency room visits, and 50,000 deaths every year in the U.S. This means that approximately 1.4 million Americans suffer from a TBI right now.
+According to the Centers for Disease Control and Prevention (CDC), traumatic brain injuries lead to more than 280,000 hospitalizations, 2.2 million emergency room visits, and 50,000 deaths every year in the U.S. This means that approximately 1.4 million Americans suffer from a TBI right now.

 Injuries to the brain are also incredibly complex.
 In sports medicine, for example, it’s common for team doctors and nurses to state that most head injuries are non-severe.
 Concussions have been thought to be minor injuries for years now, but recent studies suggest otherwise.
 A buildup of any type of head trauma can cause serious, permanent brain damage.
 It’s crucial for anyone who suffers from a head injury of any type to get medical attention immediately due to this fact.